You must learn what creditors can do and what your rights are, including a little about the about the bankruptcy process.

 components and employees of the Department of Justice.

-Section 521(a)(1) of the Bankruptcy Code requires that you promptly file detailed information regarding your creditors, assets, liabilities, income,
+WARNING: Section 521(a)(1) of the Bankruptcy Code requires that you promptly file detailed information regarding your creditors, assets, liabilities, income,

 expenses and general financial condition.
 Your bankruptcy case may be dismissed if this information is not filed with the court within the time deadlines